All I See Is Violence

 A woman warrior, a ruthless general, and a single mother—three stories deftly braided into the legacy of a stolen nation

-The US government stole the Black Hills from the Sioux, as it stole land from every tribe across North America.
+The United States government stole the Black Hills from the Sioux, as it stole land from every tribe across North America.
 Forcibly relocated, American Indians were enslaved under strict land and resource regulations.
-Indigenous writer Angie Elita Newell brings a poignant retelling of the catastrophic, true story of the 1876 Battle of Little Bighorn and the social upheaval that occurred on the Pine Ridge Reservation in 1972 during the height of the American Indian Movement.
+Newell brings a poignant retelling of the catastrophic, true story of the 1876 Battle of Little Bighorn and the social upheaval that occurred on the Pine Ridge Reservation in 1972 during the height of the American Indian Movement.

 Cheyenne warrior Little Wolf fights to maintain her people’s land and heritage as General Custer leads a devastating campaign against American Indians, killing anyone who refuses to relocate to the Red Cloud Agency in South Dakota.
 A century later, on that same reservation, Little Wolf’s relation Nancy Swiftfox raises four boys with the help of her father-in-law, while facing the economic and social ramifications of this violent legacy.